lread/clj-http-lite/Readme.md

 - No proxy-ing DELETEs with body
 - No multipart form uploads
 - No persistent connection support
-- No support for insecure HTTPS connection (yet)
 - namespace rename clj-http.* -> clj-http.lite.*

 ## Usage